PVoLan/wooden-architecture/Chapter2/index.md

 Memory storage is just like Storage, but in memory.
 It will have `readXXX()` and `saveXXX()` methods, but it will store data into class field instead of file or SharedPreferences.
 It is not allowed to contain any logic.
 You can have multiple Memory Storages, and group stored data by usage.
 Multiple UseCases can access one Memory Storage, and vice versa.
 All the other Storage rules also apply to Memory Storage.

-Obviously, Memory srorages are not required to care about migrations.
+Obviously, Memory storages are not required to care about migrations.

 Memory Storage + Storage represents _application state_.
 At every moment application behavior will depend only on these two modules.